Dining in College

 MA Dinner and graduation

 Six years and one term after matriculating, a Bachelor of Arts is entitled to take his or her Master of Arts degree, either in person or in absence, provided that two years have elapsed since the BA degree was awarded.
 The Praelector’s Secretary, Elaine Hurrell, will contact all those who become eligible each year in January and invite them to attend the Congregation in March.
-(For March 2016, this will be those who matriculated in 2009.)
 Please note that the information on the alumni database will be used for this, so if you haven't updated your details for a while, please do so using this page.

 If, for any reason, you cannot attend the March ceremony, you may proceed at another ceremony by prior arrangement - but most newly eligible alumni return to receive their MA degrees in March.